 Never mount your ceiling brackets along the length of a single joist.
 It will be much weaker than if you installed it over multiple joists.

 Use wall studs for extra support

-Most of the DIY overhead storage that I’ve seen on Amazon is only mounted to the ceiling and hangs down from thin metal support brackets.
+Most DIY overhead storage I’ve seen on Amazon is only mounted to the ceiling and hangs down from thin metal support brackets.
 That means it can flex and bend as the weight on it shifts.

-That’s great in an earthquake, but not when stuff is hanging over top of your car.
+That’s great in an earthquake, but not when stuff is hanging over your car.